 [New Haven]: T.J.
 Stafford, [ 1859].
 13,pp.,17-88 leaves (paginated on rectos only, including two leaves of advertisements),89-97,pp. Oblong octavo.
 Frontis.
 Original brown publisher's cloth stamped in blind and gilt.
-Cloth lightly faded, extremities lightly worn.
+Cloth lightly faded, extremities worn.
+Spine very weak.
 Front inner hinge cracked.
 Minor wear and soiling to text, missing pp.15-16 (but no evidence of removal).
 Still good.
 Item #WRCAM47080